 While I’m fine with a little vanilla ice cream melting into the top and making it all nice and gooey, I don’t want the Apple Dump Cake to start out that way.

 Can you make an apple dump cake from scratch?
 Sure.
 At that point, though, it ceases being a quick and easy dessert solution and becomes a time-consuming, albeit tasty, endeavor.

 If you happen to find yourself with a giant basket of apples or overflowing trees, you can compromise a bit on making this COMPLETELY from scratch and make an apple dump cake with fresh apples.
-You’ll need to add two teaspoons of cinnamon, to compensate for the added spice in the pie filling, and sweeten the apples to-taste based on the type of apples.
+You’ll need to add two teaspoons of cinnamon, to compensate for the added spice in the pie filling, and sweeten the apple to-taste based on the type of apples.